Judicial Branch Legislation

 Per Nevada Revised Statute (NRS) 218D the Supreme Court may request the drafting of not more than 10 legislative measures including measures from the Commission on Judicial Discipline.
 Before submitting the measures they must be approved by the Supreme Court on behalf of the Judicial Department.

-- AB32 - Revises provisions relating to the filing of a civil action regarding a motor vehicle.
+- AB17 – Revises provisions relating to penalties for driving under the influence of alcohol or a controlled substance.

-- SB3 - Revises provisions relating to judicial compensation and retirement.
+- SB55 – Revises various provisions relating to courts.

-- SB42 - Revises provisions relating to certain court rules and decisions.
+- SB62 – Revises provisions relating to the Commission on Judicial Discipline.